This post may contain affiliate links, please read my full disclosure policy for more details.

 In this video, I am going to show you how to crochet an invisible decrease for Amigurumi.
 You may wonder why it is better to use the invisible decrease technique instead of the standard decrease.
 So before we get started with the video, I will let you in on this ‘not so secret’ secret. 🙂

 Scroll down to watch the step by step video tutorial.
-Or click here to watch the left handed version of this video.

 Or read more about how to crochet an invisible decrease for Amigurumi below.

 There are two reasons why I prefer crocheting with the invisible decrease.
 First reason is to avoid big holes in your work that happen when you use the standard decrease.
 And the second reason is to minimise the bumbs when decreasing.
-The invisible decrease method will help to make your work look neater and tighter without big holes and bumps, which is why I follow this simple technique in all of my patterns.

-How to Crochet an Invisible Decrease for Amigurumi – Instructions:
+How to Crochet an Invisible Decrease for Amigurumi – Instructions

 In this video I use US crochet terminology.